 Many different names knew India in many different eras and societies, and some of them are shown here:

-Jambudweep is the ancient name of India, which means “Land of Jambu Trees” and can be found in various religious texts of different religions.
+Jambudweep is the ancient name of India, which means “Land of Jambu Trees” and can be found in various religious texts.
 Hinduism, Buddhism and Jainism.
 Jambu or Jambul means Indian Blackberry, and Dvipa represents Continent.

 In Jain texts, India was known as the country of the navel.
 Nabhi was a Chakravarti king and the father of the first Jain Tirthankara Rishabhanatha.

 In ancient Hindu texts, a different definition is given for the nabhivansh.
 According to Hindu texts, nabhi means “navel of Brahma”, and varna means “country.”

 Aryabhata / Dravidian

 In classical Sanskrit literature, Arivarta is the name for North India.
 In the Manu Smriti, it is described as “the route between the Himalayas and the Vindhya Mountains, from the East (Bay of Bengal) to the West Sea (Arabian Sea).”